 Kirsten Farrell is the director of the Goodman Center.
-She is the co-writer and editor for free-range thinking and the principle author of The Goodman Center Blog (coming soon), resources that share tools and guidance for public interest professionals to connect to and communicate with their audience.
+She is the co-writer and editor for free-range thinking and the principal author of The Do Good Better Blog, resources that share tools and guidance for public interest professionals to connect to and communicate with their audience.

 Kirsten serves as lead facilitator for Goodman Center workshops and webinars and has co-facilitated for innumerable webinars for clients including The Robert Wood Johnson Foundation, UCLA, The National Museum of African American History and Culture and many more.